JTtime/Edu-Dashboard/README.md

 # React + Vite

+Steps to run project in your local machine
+Step 1) Run "yarn".
+It will install all necessary dependencies required to run project step 2) Run "yarn run dev".
+This will run the project.
+Then you can visit "http://localhost:5173/" to view the output.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: